 1. What kind of complaints can be submitted to MAVCOM?

 We will accept complaints relating to any aviation services in Malaysia except for matters relating to safety and security.
-Feel free to contact us if your complaint is about any airline or airport service which involves flights either landing or taking off from Malaysia.
+Feel free to contact us if your complaint is about any airline or airport service occurring in Malaysia.

 2. How do I lodge a complaint with MAVCOM?